 While it is always our intent to provide quality care in a timely manner for all patients, there are times when we experience a higher volume of patients than normal.
 During these times, your wait time may increase.
 Patients are seen immediately if experiencing health issues that present a significant threat to life or limb – such as chest pain, possible stroke and severe shortness of breath or difficulty breathing.
 If your condition changes or worsens while waiting, please let us know.

 When emergencies happen, the compassionate, experienced emergency care team at Cullman Regional is ready to help.
 Our Emergency Services physicians, physician assistants, certified nurse practitioners and nurses have specialized training in emergency medical care.
 While not usually providing long-term or continuing care, our board-certified emergency medicine physicians are skilled in the diagnosis and treatment of sudden illnesses or injuries, in acute interventions to stabilize the patient and collaborate with specialists when needed.

-We partner with Island Medical Management Group to create our staff of highly skilled emergency medical physicians.
+We partner with Alteon Health to create our staff of highly skilled emergency medical physicians.
 All staff members are trained in disaster preparedness and emergency management, with special training on the hospital incident command system (HICS).
 Our nurses are certified in Advanced Cardiac Life Support (ACLS), Pediatric Advanced Life Support (PALS) and in stroke care with the American Heart Association’s Stroke Certification.
 Many of our nurses hold additional certifications including certified emergency nurse, certified clinical nurse specialist, trauma nurse, neonatal resuscitation, emergency pediatric nurse, basic trauma life support, and certification by the National Registry of Emergency Medical Technicians.